Permanent Vacation is the ninth studio album by American rock band Aerosmith, released in August 1987 by Geffen Records.

 In limited production, the original album cover for Permanent Vacation did not feature the yellow Aerosmith wings logo.
 Instead, the album jacket only featured the black background covered in the red "Permanent Vacation" hula girl print.
 The yellow Aerosmith wings logo was actually on the outside of the plastic case rather than the inner album liner.

-In the UK, it was the first Aerosmith album to attain both Silver (60,000 units sold) and Gold (100,000 units sold) certification by the British Phonographic Industry, achieving these in July 1989 and March 1990 respectively.
+Permanent Vacation has sold over five million copies in the U.S. In the UK, it was the first Aerosmith album to attain both Silver (60,000 units sold) and Gold (100,000 units sold) certification by the British Phonographic Industry, achieving these in July 1989 and March 1990 respectively.